MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-a-basic-windows-runtime-component-using-wrl.md

   - "zh-tw"
 ---
 # Walkthrough: Creating a Basic Windows Runtime Component Using WRL
-This document shows how to use the [!INCLUDE[cppwrl](../windows/includes/cppwrl_md.md)] ([!INCLUDE[cppwrl_short](../windows/includes/cppwrl_short_md.md)]) to create a basic [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)] component.
+This document shows how to use the Windows Runtime C++ Template Library (WRL)to create a basic Windows Runtime component.
 The component adds two numbers and raises an event when the result is prime.
 This document also demonstrates how to use the component from a Universal Windows Platform app that uses JavaScript.

 ## Prerequisites